Documents, photos and videos

 Major W W Grantham was known to have commissioned various bats as he travelled the world on cruise ships.
 John Price spent five years tracking them down to the Sussex hamlet of Town Littleworth.

 'West Sussex as seen through the eyes of the WI', has some excellent articles including 'Village Stoolball' by Enid Dunlop from the Funtington and West Stoke Women's Institute (WI).

-Here's a selection of photographs and images of stoolball being played from 1861 right through to today in our local schools.
+A collection of photographs of stoolball from the 19th century onward.
 If you have any photos to add to this page please send them to us, or upload them to our Facebook page.

 Fascinating reports of stoolball matches and leagues from right across the country, which show clearly that stoolball is not just a Sussex sport.

 Joseph Strutt published this book in 1801, and mentions stoolball as a sport still played in the north of England in Chapter 3: ‘Rural Exercises Generally Practised’.